 Through this course you'll develop skills that you can transfer into further study of Art and Design subjects.
-We currently offer a Fashion BTEC Level 3 course that would be well supported by studying Textiles at GCSE level.
-The CCSE course will also equip you with the skills that enable you to problem solve, and communicate your ideas which will prepare you for further study or the world of work, regardless of the subjects or career you wish to pursue.
+We currently offer a Textiles A Level course that would be well supported by studying Textiles at GCSE level.
+The GCSE course will also equip you with the skills that enable you to problem solve, and communicate your ideas which will prepare you for further study or the world of work, regardless of the subjects or career you wish to pursue.

-This course specialises in Textiles however it is marked and assessed and moderated with the Art GCSE.
 Students who wish to study both Art and Textiles at GCSE should speak to both departments to ensure this is the best option for them.